Tis the Season For Too Much Time with Your Family, Wink Wink

-These are my children, and I don't think they dread hanging around me YET.
+I don't think my kids dread hanging around me YET.
 I do see glimpses of Christmases to come where they're like "did you hear Mom repeat herself again."
 My girls are particularly good at sharing knowing looks over things I say.
 Holiday time and everyday, I do my best to raise them in a functioning home.
 Check out the definition I like below:

 (Functional families encourage and provide: R-E-S-P-E-C-T. Respect is the Holy Grail of functional families.
 All people in the family, brothers to sisters, mothers to fathers, parents to kids must be respectful as consistently as possible.
 Being considerate of each other is the tie that binds, even more than love.)

 Now, back to my hopefully functioning home.
 Their father and I did divorce but, I'm proud to say we did it as well as it can be done.
 How did we manage this rare occurrence?
 1. We put our children first.
 2. There was mutual respect between us.
 3. We rose above our individual feelings, the pain, and hurt and got on with it.
 We divided our stuff, our money and that was it.
 I'm not condescending to anyone who wasn't this lucky or who couldn't get past their hurt feelings.
 It's an incredibly hard process to go through.
 Also, my ex husband and I are both children of an alcoholic parent.
 Maybe the numbness that seems to persist in our emotional lives was a bonus in this situation or maybe you could even go so far as to say it contributed to the divorce.
 It may have on some level.
-I didn't go to counseling about my divorce, but I possibly should consider it.
+We did go to counseling to work on our marriage, but it didn't work in the end.

 I am by no means saying I have all the answers.
 I hope you can relate to my stories and find some peace by following some of things I've done to find comfort (counseling, meditation), serious soul searching as to why I do and say certain things, know thyself, is a saying for a reason.
 I've also read many self help books, which I will do a whole post on the material I've read which helped me.
 (Listen to books if you don't like to read, it's well worth your time)